FOREX MARKET HOURS WHICH FOREX MARKET IS OPEN/CLOSED NOW? Before we look at the trending…

 If you are sure that you have established the trend / directional tendency of the market, you will be searching for a warning or area/level map to join.

 Finding market preference or pattern is tricky, particularly for start-up traders, and most traders would find this to be a sticking point in their trading growth.
-It’s easy to consider the different feedback factors and configurations, but if you’re dealing against the prevailing market trend, the odds of making profits will drop significantly.
+It’s easy to consider the different feedback factors and configurations, but if you’re dealing against the prevailing How To Identify A Trending Market trend, the odds of making profits will drop significantly.